MadeInChinatown/challengeQuestions/2020_01_11_Retrospective.md

 * There is a language barrier between instructor and student
 * I need to convince myself WHY we are doing this and how this is a mutually beneficial experience for the students, organization, and instructors.
 * Students are not having an additive experience.
 They cannot conveniently save their progress between sessions.
+* Student engagement - how can we make them excited about learning to code?

 ## Concerns
 * We are locked into this deliverable deadline.
 Something has to be submitted by X day.
 * If we want to meet this deadline at the quality that we want, students will be left behind.
 We must accept that some students will not make it to the end of the course.
+* Student engagement - some blank faces and low motivation in the class.
+Can we somehow drive engagement by having sessions be more interactive, or have sessions produce a cool program/outcome?
+Something visual?

 ## Next Steps
 * [ ] Finalize a mission statement